Fuel efficient driving tips

 Less stopping and starting means less CO2

-Every time you stop then start again in a traffic queue, the engine uses more fuel and therefore produces more CO2.
+Every time you brake and then accelerate again, the engine uses more fuel and therefore produces more CO2.
 Keeping an eye on the traffic ahead and slowing down early by gently lifting your foot off the accelerator while keeping the car in gear can help the vehicle operate more efficiently.
 In this way, the traffic may have started moving again by the time you approach the vehicle in front, so you can then change gear and be on your way.

 Idling is wasting fuel

 When the engine is idling you're wasting fuel and adding to CO2 emissions.
-If you're likely to be at a standstill for more than a minute or so, simply switch off the engine.
-Many new cars are now fitted with a feature that does this for you automatically.
+If you are likely to be at a standstill for more than a minute or so, simply switch off the engine.
+You should then immediately turn the ignition (but not the engine) back on to ensure the airbags and other safety systems are activated.
+Many new cars are now fitted with a feature that does this for you automatically commonly known as ‘stop start’.
+If your car has stop-start, use it rather than deactivating the system as it will save you money and reduce emissions.
 When you first start the car, drive off as soon as possible.
-It will “warm up” much more quickly when the engine is under load.
+It will “warm up” faster when the engine is under load.
+When you are parked, sitting idling not only wastes fuel but is also an offence under section 42 of the Road Traffic Act 1988.

 Pump up to cut down

 Under-inflated tyres create more resistance when your car is moving, which means your engine has to work harder, so more fuel is used and more CO2 emissions are produced.
-Simply checking and adjusting your tyre pressures regularly and also before long journeys can help reduce fuel consumption, as well as helping to increase the life of your tyres.
+Simply checking and adjusting your tyre pressures regularly, particularly before long journeys, can help reduce fuel consumption, as well as helping to increase the life of your tyres.

 Eco driving tips

-For more information on saving money while driving see the Energy Saving Trust fuel efficient driving tips http://www.energysavingtrust.org.uk/Travel/Driving
+For more information on saving money while driving see the Energy Saving Trust (EST) fuel efficient driving tips: https://www.energysavingtrust.org.uk/transport/ecodriving/driving-advice